Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 Bugs to do:
-fix add items to cart getTextsFromItemsAttributesInBasket - this function si not hjere

-Improve github workflow in CI, it actually passes 10/10 but still fails in actions adds subcategory [object Object] products with clicking dropdown and validates items are in basket - resolve Improve github workflow in CI, it actually passes 10/10 but still fails in actions adds subcategory [object Object] products with clicking dropdown and validates items are in basket - resolve
+fix add items to cart getTextsFromItemsAttributesInBasket - this function is not here Improve github workflow in CI, it actually passes 10/10 but still fails in actions adds subcategory [object Object] products with clicking dropdown and validates items are in basket Improve github workflow in CI, it actually passes 10/10 but still fails in actions adds subcategory [object Object] products with clicking dropdown and validates items are in basket

 SCENARIOS(todo):
-As a distributor, I want to buy 10 000 books.
-As a user I want to see if item has desired description As a user I want to see certain product has discount As a user I want to see if item has review https://automationteststore.com/index.php?rt=product/product&manufacturer_id=18&product_id=77
+As a user I want to see if item has review https://automationteststore.com/index.php?rt=product/product&manufacturer_id=18&product_id=77
 As a user I want to see if tag has correct items Increase log data in terminal